Chipped Shin Bone [Causes, Symptoms & Best Treatment]

-If the form these questions lean towards the less severe side, and likely your bone is not broken.
+If the form of these questions leans towards the less severe side, your bone is likely not broken.

-But if you are still able to walk and it continues to bother you, go see your podiatrist or other foot and ankle specialist to make sure you have imaging performed to make 100% sure.
+But if you can still walk and it continues to bother you, see your podiatrist or other foot and ankle specialist to make sure you have imaging performed to make 100% sure.

 How to know for sure?